sdiehl/wiwinwlh/tutorial.md

 Since ``unsafe`` takes a ``Maybe a`` value as its argument, two possible values are valid input: ``Nothing```and ``Just a``.
-Since the case of a ``Nothing`` was not defined in ``unsafe``, we say that the pattern matching with that function is *non-exhaustive*.
-The function does not implement appropriate handling of all valid inputs.
+Since the case of a ``Nothing`` was not defined in ``unsafe``, we say that the pattern matching within that function is *non-exhaustive*.
+In other words, the function does not implement appropriate handling of all valid inputs.
 Instead of yielding a value, such a function will halt from an incomplete match.

 Partial functions from non-exhaustivity are a controversial subject, and frequent use of non-exhaustive patterns is considered a dangerous code smell.